Greenock and Port Glasgow Tramways

 Greenock and Port Glasgow Tramways tram conductor

 Another blow-up of the shot of Tramcar No 31 above, this time showing the conductor, possibly Employee Number 65.
-His collar insignia are the system initials, with 'GTCo' clearly visible on his left-hand collar.
+His collar insignia are the company initials, with 'GTCo' clearly visible on his left-hand collar.
 The precise purpose of the chevron on his sleeve is unclear, though it probably denoted good conduct or long service.

 Greenock and Post Glasgow Tramways tram and crew